The Ultimate Travel Blog Income Report Roundup

 A former management consultant, Mar quit her high-paying job to open a cafe.
 She also started her blog Once in a Lifetime Journey, which is now her full-time job.

 In this income report, Mar made the majority of her income from selling a travel photo to a publication.
 She also earned a chunk of change from ads and hotel affiliates.

 The Atlas Heart: $6,598/mo

 Native Californian Mimi is the blogger behind The Atlas Heart, where she shares the best things to do in California and other destinations all around the world.
 She has traveled to 37 countries, and lived abroad in four foreign cities and two islands.

-In this month’s income report, she earned money from advertising, affiliate marketing, and product sales from her ebook about California road trips.
+In her latest income report, she earned money from advertising, affiliate marketing, and product sales from her ebook about California road trips.